-104. The SDDA policies failed to ensure that all Brady material was timely disclosed.
+105. The SDDA policies failed to ensure that all Brady material was timely disclosed.
+(Notably, during Plaintiff's prosecution in 2020, DDA Mechals indicated that he would be "shocked" if Brady required him to review his expert's casework to determine if it contained impeachment evidence.)
 The SDDA did not have or did not follow a policy of preserving or retaining trial files, representing to Plaintiff in post-conviction proceedings that her entire case file had been "lost," including any additional Brady material that had not been disclosed at the time of trial.
 Further, in 2022, when the court directed the SDDA to produce to Plaintiff certain communications between its various bloodstain pattern experts that occurred four months earlier, the SDDA stated it was unable to produce those emails because it has a 90-day retention policy for email communications and therefore destroys all emails after the 90-day period, including Brady material and other discoverable information, if not specifically preserved by County personnel.
 In Plaintiff's case, the SDDA destroyed email communications between DDAs Kurt Mechals and Chris Campbell and prosecution experts that the court ordered to be disclosed to Plaintiff.
 Those emails have not been retrieved or disclosed to this date.